Toshio Kurosawa (baseball): Tokyo Kyojin / Yomiuri Giants

 In 1944, Nishitetsu disbanded as a result of worsening finances and a shortage of players due to the draft during World War II.
 As a result, Kurosawa was transferred to the Tokyo Kyojin along with other players including Sadao Kondo.
 In the shortened season that year (35 games), Kurosawa hit for a career-high .348 batting average (2nd in the league) at leadoff, playing a key supporting role while many Kyojin regulars were on active duty.
 Notable for his speed, Kurosawa stole home 10 times, for 2nd all-time in Japanese baseball history, and shares the record for having 2 steals of home in a single game (set on May 20 against Kinki Nippon at Nishinomiya Stadium.

 When the league returned to play after the war in 1946, Kurosawa hit cleanup in a lineup that included Giants legends Tetsuharu Kawakami and Shigeru Chiba.
 He recorded 60 RBIs and was one of the few .300 hitters on the team that season (.308, 8th in the league).
 He appeared for the East team in the East-West Competition (a precursor to the All-Star Game), and in Game 5 he hit a bases-clearing walk-off triple in the bottom of the 12th inning.

 Illness and death

-In the middle of the 1947 season, Kurosawa contracted typhoid fever, and soon after he was admitted to The University of Tokyo Hospital he died on June 23 at the age of 33.
+In the middle of the 1947 season, Kurosawa contracted typhoid fever, and soon after he was admitted to The University of Tokyo Hospital where he died on June 23 at the age of 33.
 Kurosawa had steadfastly continued to play through his worsening condition, and it is said that his commitment to the team ultimately cost him his life.
 The club held a rare team funeral for Kurosawa.